PedroASB/odin-foundations/calculator/README.md

 </div>

 ## Usage
 - The calculator's behavior is intuitive.
+It supports addition, subtraction, multiplication and division.
-You can use either the mouse or the keyboard for input.
-See the table below for all keyboard commands.
+- You can use either the mouse or the keyboard for input.
+- Decimal numbers can be entered by pressing the dot (**.**) button.
 - The **%** operator divides the current number by 100.
 - The **+/-** operator negates the current number.
-- Decimal numbers can be entered by pressing the dot (**.**) button.
+- Use **=** or **Enter** to show the result.
 - Use **Backspace** to undo the last input.
-- Use **Delete (AC)** to clear all data.
+- Use **Delete** to clear all data (AC button).
+- See the table below for all keyboard commands.

 | Input/Action | Keyboard button |
 | :--- | :--- |